janson-git/deploy/README.md

 4. Open in browser http://localhost:9088/projects and click `Create new project`
 5. Find your cloned project directory in directory navigator.
 Navigate by click on folder names.
 6. When you found it (you will see branches list on that page), mark folder with checkbox and click on `Build Project`
-7. Right after that click 'Save Project`
+7. Right after that click `Save Project`

 #### CREATE PACK IN PROJECT